nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing contacts

-Shows a list of all persons in your address book.
+Shows a list of all persons in your contact list, so you can view all your contacts.

 Format: `list`